• Back to the Global website

 Minimum Wage

-The National Minimum Wage rate is determined by the Secretary of State on the recommendation of Low Pay Commission.
-The Commission comprises an independent chair and 09 members (members representing workers, employers' interests as well as independent experts).
+The National Minimum Wage rate is determined by the Secretary of State on the recommendation of the Low Pay Commission.
+The Commission comprises an independent chair and nine members (representing workers' interests, employers' interests, and independent experts).

-Wages may also be set by collective bargaining agreement, however any provision in an agreement is void if it purports to exclude or limit any provision of the National Minimum Wage Act 1998.
+Wages may also be set by a collective bargaining agreement; however, any provision in an agreement is void if it purports to exclude or limit any provision of the National Minimum Wage Act 1998.

 In order to ensure that the piece rate workers are paid the minimum wage rate, a worker and employer may come to a ‘fair estimate’ of the number of hours required to complete the work, prior to the work being carried out.
 Alternatively, a worker may keep a record of the hours of work carried out, and then the employer is informed accordingly.